turgu1/ESP-IDF-InkPlate/README.md

 Beware that these classes are **not** re-entrant.
 That means that it is not possible to use them in a multi-thread context without proper mutual exclusion access control.

 This project is a working example.
 You can build it using PlatformIO.
-It will draw a square and a straight line on the device display.

 ## Modifications done to the Arduino Inkplate Source code